 Trading volume is the number of trades for a security in a given time frame.
 On a chart volume is typically represented as a histogram (vertical bars) and represents a confirmation or lack thereof of the other technical indicators.
-For example, if a breaks below support on high volume, it is more significant than if the event took place on low volume.
+For example, if a moving average breaks below support on high volume, it is more significant than if the event took place on low volume.
 Volume can also serve as a red flag if a stock is trending higher on decreasing volume.
 We also want to confirm that there is adequate trading volume for our stocks and options to ensure the best opportunities for favorable price executions.
 In the screenshot, note how the accelerating volume is confirming a series of bearish signals:

 technical analysis for covered call writing